Vegan Orange Cream

-This vegan orange cream has its own story: a while back, one of my readers, Mariuccia, who often experiments with my recipes possibly making some changes, showed me her version of my light custard without eggs prepared with orange juice.
+This vegan orange cream has its own story: some time ago one of my readers, Mariuccia, who often experiments with my recipes, maybe making some changes, showed me her version of my light custard without eggs made with orange juice.

-She used a whole orange, juice and peel, and made an orange cream that immediately inspired me!
-However, I wanted to make it in a vegan version: without eggs and also suitable for those who are lactose intolerant, so I had to make some further modifications and experiment a bit.
+She used a whole orange, juice and peel, and prepared an orange cream that immediately inspired me!
+But I wanted to make it in a vegan version: without eggs but also suitable for those who are lactose intolerant, so I had to make some additional modifications and experiment a bit.

-The result was really excellent!
-Besides that it is prepared in no time, it’s truly tasty, very fragrant with orange, and also very important: only 2 Weight Watchers Propoints per serving, and if you want, you can eat it all!
-Let’s see how I did it…
+The result was truly excellent!
+Besides, it is prepared in no time, it is really tasty, highly fragrant with orange, and, very importantly: only 2 Weight Watchers Propoints per serving and if you want you can eat it all!
+Let’s see how it’s prepared.

 Other creams from my blog: